flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

     - Bool
     - If the ILS is tuned via the RMP

-- A32NX_TO_CONFIG_FLAPS_ENTERED
-    - Bool
-    - True if the pilot has entered a FLAPS value in the PERF TAKE OFF takeoff

 - A32NX_TO_CONFIG_FLAPS
     - Enum
     - The pilot-entered FLAPS value in the PERF TAKE OFF page.
-0 is a valid entry.
+0 is a valid entry, -1 if not entered

 - A32NX_TO_CONFIG_THS_ENTERED
     - Bool